Cadmans Cottage: Heritage listing

 In summary Cadmans Cottage Historic Site has social significance on a national level because of its age, its survival on the original shore line of Sydney Cove and its association with an early colonial family.

 Cadmans Cottage has great potential to tell the story of the growth of Sydney, to illustrate the changes to the face of the harbour and to explain the importance of the Government maritime role during this period.

-Cadmans Cottage also has major potential as a vehicle for the Service to tell and sell the story of its historic sites, particularly those around the harbour which to some extent share its history.
+Cadmans Cottage has potential as a place for the Service to present the story of its historic sites, particularly those around the harbour which share its history.
 The Service is the state government department with the greatest responsibility for managing a range of historic resources, although its public image is primarily of a nature conservation organisation.
-Cadmans is the most visited, accessible Historic Site in the state and if properly planned and managed would be the focus for interpretation of the many Service historic sites around the harbour.
+Cadmans is the most visited, accessible Historic Site in the state and if planned and managed would be the focus for interpretation of the many Service historic sites around the harbour.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The earliest archaeological evidence at the site was uncovered by Gojak's work and revealed the rocky foreshore upon which Cadmans was built.
 Steps leading to the oldest surface in front of the cottage were also uncovered beneath the sandstone flagging on the eastern side of the building.
 The evidence under the flagging is considered highly significant as it spans the transition from rocky foreshore to fill.

 The courtyard/reclaimed area in front of the cottage, investigated by Thorp in 1986, lacked evidence pre-dating the construction of Cadmans and the first two phases of occupation by the Government Coxswain and the Water Policy.
 It did contain substantial evidence dating to the Sailors Home phase, the period lease represented in the fabric of the building today.
 Such well stratified deposits from this type of site in Sydney, which have the potential to preserve organic material in water-logged soil, are very rare.
 The reclaimed land in front of the building is likely to be the only location where evidence of the Sailors Home period survives and the deposits must be considered of high significance given the lack of historical and architectural evidence for this third phase of occupation.